ucan-wg/spec/README.md

 }
 ```

-For more on this representation, please refer to [§7.1](#71-canonical-json-collection).
+For more on this representation, please refer to [canonical collections].

 # 4. Reserved Resources